victronenergy/dbus-heatpump-control/README.md

 It detects "running" states based on a threshold, stores recent running samples in a rolling time window, and derives a representative expected power using a configurable quantile combined with exponential smoothing (EWMA).

 This enables the system to model the heatpump as a stable and predictable load for S2's Operation Mode Based Control (OMBC), even though SG-Ready itself only offers binary ON/OFF signaling.

+## Limitations

+Only works with a single `com.victronenergy.heatpump` service in the system.